Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Background and Related Work

 Pacing follows the approach of placing gaps between outgoing packets so to evenly space data transmissions~\cite{aggarwal2000understanding,cheng2016making}.
 In the case of the Linux pacing implementation, the departure time of the next packet $time\_next\_packet$ is determined by the current time $now$, the size of the current packet $pkt\_len$, and the target pacing rate $target\_rate$:

-The target pacing rate can be configured at both communication endpoints, e.g., at servers and clients.
 For details on the technical fundamentals and the way pacing is applied in this work, please refer to Section~\ref{subsec:pacingimpl}.
 Google is currently putting much efforts in developing efficient, rate-compliant, and scalable traffic control mechanisms, mainly for a deployment in data centers.
-To do so, they implement pacing in many of their recent approach.
+To do so, they implement pacing in many of their recent approaches.
 With \textit{TIMELY}, they propose an RTT-based congestion control~\cite{mittal2015timely}.
-Their congestion-based congestion control (BBR)~\cite{cardwell2016bbr} is implemented in the Linux kernel and used by all Google and YouTube server connections. \textit{Carousel}~\cite{saeed2017carousel} is another approach of them, also targeting scalable traffic management in data centers by controlling packet release times.
+Their congestion-based congestion control (BBR)~\cite{cardwell2016bbr} is implemented in the Linux kernel and used by all Google and YouTube server connections.
+With \textit{Carousel}~\cite{saeed2017carousel} they present a scalable traffic shaping mechanism by controlling packet release times where the target rate can be set by external entities per traffic class.
 As we do not have those strict requirements on scalability as for \textit{Carousel}, we apply a custom version of the Linux \textit{fq} implementation (Section~\ref{subsec:pacingimpl}).